 “What are you doing?”
 I gave him my most menacing angry glare.
 The thought of seeing someone innocent getting beat up rubbed me the wrong way.
-Even this world had a fare share of bad things and this was one of it.
+Even this world had a fair share of bad things, and this was one of them.

 Orska stuttered, trying his best to compose himself.
 He finally spoke with an indifferent attitude towards me.
 “He is not worth your time.”
 He spat as his spit went flying towards Stryd’s face, dousing him completely in it.
 “I thought he would be of some use, but now he’s worthless.”

-“I have seen a half orc human wield the Legendary Katar Asphalt, but for this child to fail.”
-Orska shooked his head, disgusted that Stryd didn’t succeed.
+“I have seen a half-orc human wield the Legendary Katar Asphalt, but for this child to fail.”
+Orska shook his head, disgusted that Stryd didn’t succeed.
 His right foot pulled back, he kicked Stryd hard, causing him to fall over cringing in pain.
 Then he straightened himself up, spat at Stryd again as Stryd groaned.
 “I must go out and search for another one.
 He had doomed our race.
 Completely useless!”

-I snapped, my right hand strike forward, squashing him to the point where part of my weight was pushing down on him.
-Orska squirmed unable to get out of my hold, I clamped down on him even harder to the point, he was taking shallow breath.
+I snapped my right-hand strike forward, squashing him to the point where part of my weight was pushing down on him.
+Orska squirmed, unable to get out of my hold, I clamped down on him even harder to the point, he was taking shallow breaths.
 The sound of breaking bones could be heard as Orska yelled out in pain.
 Slowly, I lowered my head to his face.
 My lips opened, showing off a deadly pair of sharp fangs as drool dripped down onto his face.

 “Please!”
 Orska cried out, his voice becoming a whisper as his windpipe was being squashed.
 “Please…..don’t…..kill…me.”
-He couldn’t breathe, and his eyes rolled backwards.
+He couldn’t breathe, and his eyes rolled backward.

 “Berry.”
 Phil calmly spoke towards me with a very calm voice.
 Something about his voice made me feel unusually calming as if there was a wash of magic to quell my anger.
 “You should stop.”

 I briefly stopped for a moment.
 “Why should I?”
-I stated peeved by his words.
+I started to be peeved by his words.
 Shouldn’t this be justice enough?
 Killing him right here?
-Right now, I think so and I was damned that Orska was going to get away free for what he had done.
+Right now, I think so, and I was damned that Orska was going to get away free for what he had done.

 “Because you are scaring him.”

 “Him?”
 I wasn’t sure who he was talking about.
-Scaring Orska was a good thing, actually it was great, and I hope he stayed scared his whole life.
+Scaring Orska was a good thing.
+Actually, it was great, and I hope he stayed scared his whole life.
 Then when I saw Phil motioned his head towards Styrd, I understood.
-Right now, I looked like a monster and I knew it way too well.
-Stryd was shivering from fear as he took quick glanced towards me than towards Orska as he squeaked in fright when our eyes met.
-Scrambling backwards, he put up his hands in front of him in the hopes I wouldn’t kill him.
+Right now, I looked like a monster, and I knew it way too well.
+Stryd was shivering from fear as he quickly glanced towards me than towards Orska as he squeaked in fright when our eyes met.
+Scrambling backward, he put up his hands in front of him in the hopes I wouldn’t kill him.

 When I saw fear in his eyes, I knew I pushed a bit too much.
 Killing wasn’t something I always resort to as a solution.
 Yes, it was a solution, but that wasn’t me.
-I felt a ashamed how barbaric I was getting, but the thought of destroying the life out of Orska and every Orc that bullied Styrd raged in my soul.
-Doing genocide wasn’t completely in my agenda, it was all anger talking, and I knew that I would regret stealing so many lives later on down my life.
+I felt ashamed of how barbaric I was, but the thought of destroying the life out of Orska and every Orc that bullied Styrd raged in my soul.
+Doing genocide wasn’t completely on my agenda; it was all anger talking, and I knew that I would regret stealing so many lives later on down my life.

 “I know Orska is….quite a character,” Phil took a quick pitiable look at Orska, but his face quickly changed back to a stern expression, telling Orska that he deserved every bit of it.
 “But you shouldn’t kill him.
 He’s a Stargazer and the only one in this world.”

 There were chances that Orska had just used his foresight to gain for his own benefit, and I was sure of it.
-I don’t know what he would gain, but it would definitely be a world wide recognition for himself.
+I don’t know what he would achieve, but it would definitely be a worldwide recognition for himself.

 “Berry, think about this.
 I don’t want to see you die.”
 Phil quickly spoke, “Are you going to turn into the seventh legendary creature that damned this whole world?
 I don’t see you as someone like that.
 I know you.
 What you said was purely out of anger.”